 How Dental Implant Surgery is Performed

-It will take multiple appointments for your dental implant surgery to be complete.
-Your dentist will begin by preparing the site for dental implant placement.
-The implant body is placed into the bone along with a special healing cap.
-With this done, the implant site is given time to heal and provide a stable footing for the replacement tooth.
+Your dental implant surgery will take multiple appointments to complete.
+Your dentist will begin by preparing the site for placement.
+The implant body and a special healing cap are then placed into the bone.
+This gives the implant site time to heal and provides a stable footing for the replacement tooth.

-Your dentist will monitor the healing process over the subsequent several visits.
-Once fully healed, the healing cap is removed, and final restoration is set into the implant and secured in place.
+Your dentist will monitor the healing process over several subsequent visits.
+Once fully healed, the healing cap is removed, and the final restoration is set into the implant and secured.
 With the whole process complete, your tooth is restored to its ideal shape and function and will continue to stabilize, protect, and preserve the surrounding tissue.

-Dental implants come with many benefits, both for cosmetic and functional purposes.
-For cosmetics, dental implants replace missing teeth by appearing like natural teeth, improving your confidence in your smile and oral health.
+Dental implants offer many benefits, both cosmetic and functional.
+For cosmetics, dental implants replace missing teeth by appearing like natural teeth, improving confidence in your smile and oral health.

 In terms of function, dental implants help with chewing, eating, and smiling by stabilizing the surrounding bone, tissue, and teeth.
 They also perform preventative care for issues caused by prolonged missing teeth, such as shifting, periodontal disease, and bone loss.